 Enterprise State Community College delivers courses and programs in a variety of formats at a number of locations.
-Courses may be taught in lecture format, as laboratory performance classes, as seminars, as independent study, or as hybrid online classes.
+Courses may be taught in lecture format, as laboratory performance classes, as hybrid classes, or online classes.
 Faculty members use the Internet to enhance content and instruction in all courses, making student access to the Internet important to success.
 With an advisor's assistance, each student may choose any delivery mode or location that fits his or her needs, schedule, and abilities.

-ADMINISTRATION AND CONTROL
+ADMINISTRATION & CONTROL

 Enterprise State Community College is part of the state system of two-year colleges authorized by the Alabama Legislature under Act No. 93, approved May 3, 1963.
-The President of the College is directly responsible to Chancellor Mark Heinrich and the Alabama Community College System Board of Trustees.
+The President of the College is directly responsible to Chancellor Jimmy Baker and the Alabama Community College System Board of Trustees.